pts/pdfsizeopt/README.txt

   inclusive): If not covered above, this may not work.
 See the description of accented characters.

-If some filenames don't work, the workarounds are:
+If some filenames still don't work, the workarounds are:

 * renaming or copying the file (and folders) in Windows Explorer, and passing the renamed file to pdfsizeopt